equinor/flowify-workflows-server/README.md

 All `core.v1.Configmap` objects that hold the configuration for a workspace need to reside in the **same** namespace.
-The name of this namespace is set by the `FLOWIFY_K8S_NAMESPACE` environment variable.
+The name of this namespace is set by the `namespace` command-line flag.
 The Flowify server application needs to have permissions to read ConfigMaps from this namespace.
 The current available workspaces in the deployed application can be found [here](https://github.com/equinor/flowify-infrastructure/blob/main/kube/server/values.yaml).